alchitry/Alchitry-Labs-V2/readme.md

 # Lucid Parser V2

+This code isn't intended to be used on its own and it will be incorporated into Alchitry Labs 2 in the future.

 ## Background

 Lucid was first developed for the Mojo by Justin Rajewski when he was still in college.
 Its purpose was to provide an